Research for Intelligence & Security Challenges

 Summer Internship for Hard Security Problems

 The Applied Research Laboratory for Intelligence and Security (ARLIS) at the University of Maryland, College Park, is seeking faculty mentors to provide technical support for its summer internship program, Research for Intelligence & Security Challenges (RISC).
-This exciting 10-week paid program will pair students with mentors from UMD, INSURE consortium members, and other top universities.
+This 10-week paid program pairs student teams with mentors from UMD, INSURE consortium members, and other top universities.
 Those teams work in collaboration with sponsors from the Department of Defense (DOD) and Intelligence Community (IC) communities.
-Participating students are considered for security clearance sponsorship and then have the potential opportunity to be considered for continued work through the academic year or future employment with ARLIS or the US government.
+Participating students -- and mentors -- are considered for security clearance sponsorship and then have the potential opportunity to be considered for continued work through the academic year or (for students) future employment with ARLIS or the US government.

 ARLIS and RISC are seeking faculty technical mentors who would be able to supervise small teams of senior undergraduate and graduate students working in the following areas: